The real estate industry is changing rapidly. Great real estate logos are becoming a crucial way for new agents to cut through the noise online.

-To help you get started on your own logo, here are eight tips for making something great.
+To help you get started on your own logo, here are seven tips for making something great.

-While many people think that a font is a font is a font, in reality nothing could be further from the truth.
+While many people think that a font is a font is a font, in reality, nothing could be farther from the truth.

 Typography, the study and practice of type design, is an artistic discipline unto itself.
 Some of the most talented graphic artists in the world work on nothing but type.